webrtc-for-the-curious/webrtc-for-the-curious/content/docs/02-signaling.md

 ##### `group:BUNDLE`
 Bundling is the act of running multiple types of traffic over one connection.
 Some WebRTC implementations use a dedicated connection per media stream.
 Bundling should be preferred.

 ##### `fingerprint:sha-256`
 This is a hash of the certificate the peer is using for DTLS.
 After the DTLS handshake is completed you compare this to the actual certificate to confirm you are communicating with whom you expect.

 ##### `setup:`
 This controls the DTLS Agent behavior.
 This determines if it runs as a client or server after ICE has connected.
+The possible values are:

 * `setup:active` - Run as DTLS Client
 * `setup:passive` - Run as DTLS Server